46-Page Dental Template Customisation in Las Vegas — 83 Days, White-Label for a US Marketing Agency

 1. Figma-as-contract, template-as-canvas.
 The Figma file was the design spec.
 The Luminous branded template was the underlying page structure.
 Our job was to reconcile the two page by page — where the template’s default layout matched the Figma, we kept it; where the Figma required a deviation, we customised.
 No design decisions originated on our side.
 We chose per-client overrides over modifying the shared Luminous template because a direct edit would have cascaded to every other agency client site built on the same base.

 2. Managing hidden-page provisioning alongside active delivery.
 Haven Dental’s sitemap contained 83 rows total: 46 active URLs for launch and 37 flagged as hidden (“Page Hidden”), pending the practice’s content delivery.
-Managing both sets in the same Kinsta environment required keeping the hidden pages in a clean, non-indexable state throughout development — provisioned but suppressed — so that the launch of active pages was not contaminated by stub content from held pages.
-The agency flagged several hidden-page-related errors in the SEO backlog during QA, confirming that a passive approach to hidden pages (simply not publishing them) was insufficient; active status management was required through the life of the project.
+Managing both sets in the same Kinsta environment required keeping the hidden pages in a clean, non-indexable state throughout development — provisioned but suppressed — so that stub content from held pages did not contaminate the launch of active pages.
+The agency flagged several hidden-page-related errors in the SEO backlog during QA, confirming that a passive approach to hidden pages (simply not publishing them) was insufficient.
+The project required active status management throughout.

 The principle is unchanged: on a templated build, the QA loop is where the value is delivered.
 A shorter loop means a weaker match to the Figma and a higher probability of template residue surviving into live pages.

 4. Customisation without drift.
-Each change to the Luminous template was confined to per-client overrides.
-The shared template structure was not modified.
+We confined each change to the Luminous template to per-client overrides.
+We did not modify the shared template structure.
 The Haven Dental customisation did not change the template’s behaviour on any other Kinsta site that uses the Luminous base.

 5. Cross-device verification.
-Customisations were QA’d across Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports.
+We QA’d customisations across Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports.
 Each QA round targeted the pages affected by that round’s delta set rather than the full 83-URL sitemap — coverage without redundant review cycles.

-Working under 37 non-indexable stub pages alongside the 46-page active delivery meant the sequencing had to be deliberate: suppress-and-verify for hidden pages before go-live, spa-like copy remediation addressed across four discrete rounds rather than one terminal pass.
-The order was the discipline — the active set launched clean because the hidden set stayed controlled.
+Working under 37 non-indexable stub pages alongside the 46-page active delivery meant the sequencing had to be deliberate: suppress-and-verify for hidden pages before go-live, spa-like copy remediation across four discrete rounds rather than one terminal pass.
+Sequencing carried the build — the active set launched clean because the hidden set stayed controlled.

 Operational Integrity at handoff

-The dominant QA load on this engagement was spa-like copy residue from the shared template base — the agency raised dedicated fix tasks “Replace SPA-LIKE Copy” (3 rows, Redmine #1097) and “Final Spa Removal” (#1206) across multiple rounds, and a separate pre-launch task flagged empty hidden pages that «will be indexed soon after we make website live» (#1197) — all resolved before go-live.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The dominant QA load on this engagement was spa-like copy residue from the shared template base — the agency raised dedicated fix tasks (“Replace SPA-LIKE Copy”, “Final Spa Removal”) across multiple rounds, and a separate pre-launch task flagged empty hidden pages at risk of indexing once the site went live.
+We resolved all of it before go-live.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the zero-open-issues bar we hold before sign-off.
+The agency’s own tooling and process ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.

 Results

-The outcome, restated plainly: the agency’s Figma was implemented against their Luminous branded template across 46 active pages and 10 templates, with 37 additional pages held in managed hidden state for post-launch delivery, over 83 calendar days.
+Net result: we implemented the agency’s Figma against their Luminous branded template across 46 active pages and 10 templates, with 37 additional pages held in managed hidden state for post-launch delivery, over 83 calendar days.

 Process